 So, how can you go about creating juice from wheatgrass or the various vegetable types found in the Gerson Green Juice recipe?

 1) There are Wheatgrass-only juicers that are manually cranked in order to squeeze the juice out of grass blades.
-This juicer allows juice to maintain a high concentration of nutrients while also reducing cell destroying exposure to oxygen in the air.
+These manually cranked juicers are the least expensive ones on the market, but they can only juice blades of grass.
+The slow motion grinding of this juicer allows the juice to maintain a high concentration of nutrients while also reducing cell destroying exposure to oxygen in the air.
+They’re also extremely tiring to use!

 2) There are juicers that cannot juice grass, but can juice all other vegetables and fruits.
 They are called centrifugal juicers.
 These juicers are typically the cheapest type of juicer you can buy.
 Centrifugal juicers also spin very fast and allow a lot of air into the juice which makes it break down and die (oxygenate) faster than the other juicer types.